harph/pyit/README.md

 + Write a setup script.
 + Find a way to test/validate the SVG source.
 + Improve the *svg_source* algorithm to get a smaller SVG source.
++ Create an SVG class to perform different operations over the same object (cropping, resizing, convert to and Image object).
++ Create an Image class that inherits from the *PIL Image* class and add custom functions.
++ Consider adding new features or custom functions like:
+ 	+ Color replacement - tolerance range (replace similar/close colors).
+	+ Apply custom filter.
+	+ Transparencies.

 # Support this project